chasemccoy/www/posts/2023-10-30-conjurings/index.md

 I am such a sucker for any media that takes world building seriously, and the world of Scavenger's Reign is overflowing with details—flora, fauna, and environments as alien as you've ever seen.
 The ecology of Vesta Minor, the planet on which the show takes place, is just as much a character as the humans stranded there.

-TKTK ligne claire

 ---

-Since there seems to be an animation theme going here, I'll briefly mention how excited I am for the upcoming animated Scott Pilgrim series on Netflix, Scott Pilgrim Takes Off.
+Since there seems to be an animation theme going here, I'll briefly mention how excited I am for the upcoming animated Scott Pilgrim series on Netflix: Scott Pilgrim Takes Off.
 I have a love for both the graphic novels and the 2010 film, whose cast will be returning to voice the characters in the new series.

 <hr class='break' />